Where Everything Fights Everything

 Controlling 40% of global human attention exceeds any physical territory a wolf might reasonably claim.

-Evolutionary resilience wolf Wins
+Evolutionary resilience Wolf Wins

 VERDICT